SoftwareAG/c8y-docs/content/change-logs/platform-services/cumulocity-10-20-559-0-update-lastUpdated-of-group-on-device-registration.md

 version: 10.20.559.0
 ---
 Each device registration request includes information on the group that the device will be assigned to once the registration is successful.
-The group's "lastUpdated" fragment is now updated to show the current date when device is added successfully.
+Previously, the group's "lastUpdated" fragment was not updated correctly.
+With this change, the "lastUpdated" fragment is updated to show the current date when the new device has been added successfully.